What Drives the Cost of Crop Insurance in NZ?

 Key factors in crop insurance pricing:

-• **Crop type and value per hectare**: High-value crops like kiwifruit, grapes, and stone fruit attract higher premiums in dollar terms than lower-value arable crops, even at similar percentage rates.
+• **Crop type and value per hectare**: High-value crops like kiwifruit, grapes, and stone fruit attract higher premiums in dollar terms than lower-value arable crops, even at similar percentage rates

-• **Region and microclimate**: Growers in frost-prone valleys (Central Otago, Marlborough, Hawke's Bay) or cyclone-exposed coastal areas pay more than those in more sheltered locations.
+• **Region and microclimate**: Growers in frost-prone valleys (Central Otago, Marlborough, Hawke's Bay) or cyclone-exposed coastal areas pay more than those in more sheltered locations

-• **Infrastructure**: Hail netting, frost protection systems and good on-farm biosecurity can all attract underwriting discounts.
+• **Infrastructure**: Hail netting, frost protection systems, and good on-farm biosecurity can all attract underwriting discounts β€” sometimes substantial ones

-• **Deductible/excess**: A higher excess reduces your premium but increases your out-of-pocket exposure on any claim.
+• **Deductible/excess**: A higher excess reduces your premium but increases your out-of-pocket exposure on any claim

 2026 Indicative Premium Ranges by Crop

 The following are indicative annual premium ranges based on typical NZ commercial operations in 2026.
-Actual premiums will vary based on the factors above.
-These are guides only β€” use our quote form for a personalised figure.
+Actual premiums vary based on the factors above.
+These are guides only.

 Kiwifruit (Gold and Green)